davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 > certifications.
 Some implementations can issue 0x11-0x13
 > certifications, but few differentiate between the types.

-I have both 0x10 and 0x13 key signatures in my key structure.
+I have both 0x10 and 0x13 key signatures in my key certificate.

 ### <a name="DigestAlgo"/>Digest Algorithm